 How a reboarding process creates a great experience for your returning employee.

 We often talk about how important it is to remember a structured and successful pre- and onboarding process as it is proven to be one of the most effective methods of e.g. ensuring long-term employee success, engagement, and satisfaction.
-We also often talk about how important it is to remember that onboarding should be considered as a continuous process which keeps leadership and employees continually up to speed and should not be considered as a one-and-done process.
+We also often talk about how important it is to remember that onboarding should be considered as a continuous process that keeps leadership and employees continually up to speed and should not be considered as a one-and-done process.
 Therefore, we would also like to introduce you to the little sister of onboarding: Reboarding – a relatively new, but highly relevant term and process which is gaining popularity.

 What is Reboarding?